 As most of you know, we have been actively recording our interviews since we opened our doors as Wicklander-Zulawski in 1982.
-While we use the recorded interviews to illustrate the techniques and strategies in our training sessions, we also use them as a means to monitor and measure our investigators.
+While we use the recorded interviews to illustrate the techniques in our training sessions, we also use them as a means to monitor and measure our investigators.
 If a supervisor is simply evaluating interviewer performance based on the subject’s written statement and whether or not the case was successfully closed with an admission and written statement, she may be missing crucial information on the process.

 Recording interviews provides outstanding feedback to the interviewer that can’t be replicated by simply sitting in and observing the conversation.
 Undoubtedly, the supervisor will miss any number of potential critiques because he is listening in real time.
 The other problem with this mentoring and evaluation strategy is it requires the evaluator to be present at the time of the interview.
 Being present may be cost prohibitive or time sensitive because of other commitments.

 The recording provides an accurate reflection of what happened, when it happened, and how things were said that could never be replicated by an in-person evaluator.
 Review of the recording can provide significantly more relevant critiques to the new interviewer since he can actually see his behavior and hear his own words and the effect that they are having on the subject.
 There’s also an opportunity to evaluate behavioral clues that may have been present or verbal statements that could have led the interview in an entirely different direction.
 We find in our after-action evaluations of WZ interviewers that we can be particularly successful in identifying difficulties or strengths in the conversation.